gregorwolf/hanatrial-auth-proxy/README.md

 ----

 * Error handling when username / password is incorrect
-* Support for corporate proxies
+* Support for corporate proxies missing authentication support